semente/bak/README.md

   modified pattern from this file that was changed before *lastfile* (`.bak`) in the next incremental backup.
 A similar issue will occur when using the option `-s`.

-- When sending backups to multiple destinations, *lastfile*'s (`.bak`) last modification time won't be updated if Bak failed for at least one destination.
-It means that the next incremental backup will have duplicates files in the destinations that were updated successfully.
-It is not a big deal.

 - dry run (`-n`) option is not implemented yet.